Onboard to Twilio Engage

-In this section, you’ll authenticate your domain using your new SendGrid subuser account and then set up reverse DNS with your SendGrid parent account.
-Have both login credentials on hand before proceeding.
+In this section, you’ll authenticate your domain and set up reverse DNS with your SendGrid parent account.

 Now, you’ll authenticate your domain with SendGrid and your DNS provider and enable link branding.
 Domain authentication protects your sending reputation by showing email providers that you’ve given SendGrid permission to send email campaigns for you.